alex-marumo/alex-marumo/README.md

 ---

 ## 🌟 **About Me**
-- 💻 **Computer Science Student** at Botswana International University of Science and Technology
+- 💻 **Computer Science Graduate** at Botswana International University of Science and Technology
 - 🔐 Deeply interested in **Cyber Security, AI Development, and Quantum Computing as well as Game Development(want to learn it for a hobby though...those games aint gonna mod themselves😉)**
-- 🏗️ Currently building a **Digital Marketplace for Local Artists**
+- 🏗️ Built a **Digital Marketplace for Local Artists** for my final year project.
 - 🐧 Linux & Hyprland Enthusiast (Yes, I love tweaking my setup!)

 ---